Choosing The Right Fermentation Container

 On the other hand, commercially made fermented vegetables are never fermented in such containers ( and if you know someone who does stop buying their product )

-So thumbs up for everything that follows the yeast/fungal pathway turning sugar into alcohol but thumbs down for what ferments thanks to salt.
+So thumb up for everything that follows the yeast/fungal pathway turning sugar into alcohol but thumb down for what ferments thanks to salt.

 Salinity can, in fact, corrode steel and so does high acidity.